World Population

 Since then population has increased and is no longer sustainable by the photosynthesis.

-Hopefully mankind take control before Mother Nature do - Her methods may not be pleasant ones.
+Hopefully mankind takes control before Mother Nature do - Her methods may not be pleasant ones.

 New technology has from time to time broken barriers limiting population growth.
 Bringing in fossil energy into agriculture - first as bird droppings from the Guano Islands (1840), then as coal and petrol - removed the energy limitation and gave rise to a most dramatic expansion in human numbers.